 OECD Health Database (Canadian Segment)

-The OECD Health Database contains information on health care spending, health care services and health status among member countries of the Organisation for Economic Co-operation and Development (OECD).
+The OECD Health Database contains information on health care spending, health care services and health status among member countries of the Organisation for Economic Co-operation and Development (OCED) External link, opens in new window.
 CIHI and Statistics Canada maintain the Canadian segment of the OECD Health Database.

 Most Canadian data originate from databases maintained by CIHI and Statistics Canada, such as the health expenditures, health services, and health professionals databases at CIHI and the demographic and vital statistics databases at Statistics Canada.